-6. Exceptional legacy income
+9. Exceptional legacy income

-Unrestricted Total Funds Unrestricted Total Funds
+Unrestricted Funds Total Funds 2020 Unrestricted Funds Total Funds 2019 £ £ £ £ Exceptional legacy income 995,792 995,792 500,000 500,000

-Funds 2019 Funds 2018

-£ £ £ £

-Exceptional legacy income 500,000 500,000 .; - > -

-1 1

-The exceptional legacy income of £500,000.00, which was received in June 2019 has been committed over the next two years to certain specific capital and revenue projects and as such is not generally available as part of the unrestricted reserves.
+The exceptional legacy income is committed over the next three to four years to certain specific projects and as such are not generally available as part of the unrestricted reserves.

-All of this exceptional income has been designated by the trustees to SANE's sustainability and development so that the charity can meet the needs of its beneficiaries as follows: i) fund the reconstruction of the website and digital communications essential for further reach and capacity, ii) meet the escalating number of calls to its helpline from people in distress and iii) build a critical mass of activities in awareness and campaigning.
-Further funds are due to be received in respect of this legacy but the amounts and timing of such receipts are uncertain due to difficulties in realising assets situated in overseas jurisdictions.
+All of this exceptional income has been designated by the Trustees to SANE's sustainability and development so that the charity can meet better the needs of its beneficiaries: 1.
+To fund the continuation of the reconstruction of the website and additional new digital communications essential for further reach and capacity.
+2. To restructure SANE line to meet the escalating number of calls to its helpline from people in distress and distressed callers.
+3. To fund the innovation and development of digital means of providing crisis and ongoing help, evidenced by the successful adaptations to SANE 's services during COVID 19.
+These changes will require further restructure and investment enabling increased capacity to meet the escalating demand.
+4. To build critical mass of activities in awareness and campaigning.
+5. The future and maintenance of the POWIC.